-The executive are asked to note and recommend to Council to note the cumulative financial impact on the Council of its borrowing activities equates to a net credit to the general fund for the taxpayer of £42.70 per band D equivalent at end of 2022/23 as shown in the table below.
+The executive are asked to note the cumulative financial impact on the Council of its borrowing activities equates to a net credit to the general fund for the taxpayer of £42.70 per band D equivalent at end of 2022/23 as shown in the table below.
 Over the medium term, these credits will increase as the housing, local economy and regeneration projects deliver more surplus income over and above financing costs.
 This includes c£0.8m in 2024/25 from town centre regeneration, c£3.1m from community investments (including solar farms).